evanw/skew/README.md

 ## What is it?

-This language uses curly-brace syntax and has classes, interfaces, namespaces, enums, type inference, garbage collection, preprocessing, order independent declarations, and more.
+This language has curly-brace syntax, classes, interfaces, namespaces, enums, type inference, garbage collection, preprocessing, order independent declarations, and more.
 It looks like this:

     using terminal;